Business Quality Laptop

 And to finish it all don’t forget to backup your data – loads of ways to backup but here’s a little external hard drive that is a sensible spec for the money:

-All links take you to Amazon where, if you do buy the kit I earn a small referral fee, generally 3% or less for IT kit.
 If you found this information useful, please use the links, it helps pay the bills, and keeps the Blog posts coming!
-Thank you!